Photo: Loek van Vliet

-Sunset in Delft reenacts the everyday phenomenon of the sun sinking into the horizon, only it does so within the urban perimeter.
-The glowing body of light is placed on the water, more precisely at the junction of the Schie with the Westsingelgracht, in the idyllic town of Delft.
+Sunset in Delft reenacts the everyday phenomenon of the sun sinking into the horizon, only it does so within the urban environment.
+The glowing body of light is placed on the water, at the junction of the Schie with the Westsingelgracht, in the idyllic town of Delft.
 The town where scientist Antoni van Leeuwenhoek and painter Johannes Vermeer possibly met, while pioneering experiments with optics in the 17th century.

-The 360º panoramic view of this sun sinking on water subverts the usual perspective of the celestial star moving over the horizon.
-Sunset in Delft lingered for three evenings, inviting for a durational experience.
-The public was instigated to see, walk around it, relish, and perhaps feel its warmth–therefore, to be in the present.
+The 360º panoramic view of this sun sinking on water subverts the usual perspective of the celestial star moving over the horizon and lingers for a whole evening, inviting for an experience of stillness.
+The public is instigated to see, walk around it, relish, and perhaps feel its warmth.

 As philosopher Byung-Chul Han writes in The Scent of Time: “What we experience today as acceleration is only one of the symptoms of temporal dispersal.
 Today’s temporal crisis is caused by a dyschronicity which leads to various temporal disturbances and irritations. (…)

 The feeling that life is accelerating is really the experience of a time that is whizzing without a direction. (…) it is the atomisation of time which is responsible for dyschronicity.
 It is also the reason for the feeling that time passes much more quickly than it used to.
 Due to the temporal dispersal, no experience of duration is possible.”